micaelaneus/strength-as-ccoty/README.md

 ## PART II: RITUAL STRATEGIES

 Culture is ritual: what we do, when and how we do it, and the stories we use to explain our motivation.
-We may practice in order to renew our dedication to our most enlightened ideals, or to sanctify the nitty-gritty work of living.
+We may practice in order to renew our dedication to our most enlightened ideals or to sanctify the nitty-gritty work of living.
 All reasons are good reasons.
 Celebrate and sustain yourself with rituals, great and small, and you will never get lost in the maze of modern life.
 We offer some spare thread and loose buttons, notions you might find useful as you sew the coming year together. *As ye harm none, do as ye will!*

 ### MINERAL & PLANT ALLIES